 An important component of the WRITE Program is the University of Washington School of Medicine Faculty WRITE Site visits.
 Each site will be assigned a minimum of two visitors.
 The goals and objectives of the faculty visit are:

-To provide learning experiences and broaden knowledge in various medical specialties for the WRITE students in community settings; specialties include Internal Medicine, Family Medicine, Pediatrics, Psychiatry and any other specialties deemed appropriate to the WRITE Site.
+To provide learning experiences and broaden knowledge in various medical specialties for the WRITE students in community settings; specialties include Chronic Care, Internal Medicine, Family Medicine, Pediatrics, Psychiatry and any other specialties deemed appropriate to the WRITE Site.

 To support educational efforts and to provide continuing medical education for physicians and other medical personnel in rural communities.